-God also commanded these creatures to “be fruitful and multiply” (Genesis 1:22 NKJV).
+God also commanded these living things to “be fruitful and multiply” (Genesis 1:22 NKJV).
 God wanted the earth to be abundant with life.

 Day 6: Land animals and humans

 On the sixth day of creation, God made creatures to dwell on the earth to enjoy the fullness of beauty and sustenance the earth was filled with.
-Anything that lives on dry land, God created on this day.
+Anything that lives on dry land, the creeping things, God created on this day.

 God also created humanity on this day.